open-telemetry/opentelemetry-specification/specification/opentracing-compatibility.md

 - `TEXT_MAP` and `HTTP_HEADERS` formats MUST use the registered `HTTPTextPropagator`, if any.

-Errors MUST NOT be raised if the specified OpenTracing `Format` is  not supported.
+Errors MUST NOT be raised if the specified OpenTracing `Format` is `BINARY`.

 ### Extract